-- Begin networking.
+To enhance your opportunities for success, begin networking.
 Internships may also provide opportunities to establish networks of professional contacts within the sports entertainment industry.

 Step 3: Advance with Experience

-Aspiring broadcasting professionals may begin their careers in non-broadcasting positions as reporters, equipment operators or production assistants.
+Aspiring broadcasting professionals may begin their careers in non-broadcasting positions as reporters, equipment operators, or production assistants.
 Once they have demonstrated a capacity for sports announcing, they may work their way up to on-air sports broadcasting positions and eventually move on to higher-paying positions at larger stations.
 Some sports broadcasters go on to host their own television or radio shows.

 Sports broadcasters work as announcers for sports networks or specific teams.
 They have college degrees; they are expected to have professional communication and speaking abilities; and they earn a median annual salary of $30,960.